fishercoburn1/MakingBoxes/README.md

 Week 7 Check - makes an svg file when code runs

-CODE BEING USED RIGHT NOW: boxBox9
+CODE BEING USED RIGHT NOW: boxBox11startNotches Cyclomatic Complexity, flowchart, and user story are all found in file under Cyclomatic Complexity

 Needs mvn to compile